 3. The Visit (2015)

-M. Night Shyamalan The Visit
+M Night Shyamalan Movies_The Visit

 2. Unbreakable (2000)

-The Sixth Sense
+1. The Sixth Sense (1999)

-Also, Read 10 Great Foreign Horror Films You Can Watch Right Now
+Also Read: 10 Great Foreign Horror Films You Can Watch Right Now

 What do you think of our ranking?
 Would you have ranked them differently?
 Let us know in the comments below.

-M. Night Shyamalan Links: IMDb, Wikipedia
+M Night Shyamalan Links: IMDb, Wikipedia